 As shown in Table 8, we also summarize the types of fairness issues solved by each method type.
-It can be found that each method type can solve several different types of fairness issues, and most fairness issues, on the other hand, can be solved using multiple methods.
+It can be found that each method type can solve several different types of fairness issues, and most fairness issues, can be solved using multiple methods.
 However, some fairness issues are more specific.
 For example, process fairness and counterfactual fairness issues are solved only using adversarial learning.
-Rawlsian maximin and maximin-shared fairness tend to be solved using global-wise re-ranking.
-Indeed, it may be because there is less work related to these fairness issues.
-It is also worth exploring to design other methods to solve these issues.
+Rawlsian maximin and maximin-shared fairness tend to be solved using